nstutelberg/Instagram-CMS-Public/README.md

 # JavaScript-Instagram-CMS

 Note: I removed any files that could contain token information because the files could be storing information that could invalidate my primary private repo.
-Files deleted include: package.json,
+Files deleted include: package.json, node_modules

 -Periodically pull in Instagram posts to our cms sanity.io from an arbitrary instagram account